-In contrast, Aichi has the completely opposite type of the economic structure, where the third principal component score is the negative and this reflects that Aichi's economy is structured mainly on the manufacturing industry.
+In contrast, Aichi has the completely opposite type of the economic structure, where the third principal component score is the largest and this reflects that Aichi's economy is structured mainly on the manufacturing industry.

-All Saga's scores are negative, that means the ability to pay is not enough to keep high wage.
+All Akita's scores are negative, that means the ability to pay is not enough to keep high wage.
 Furthermore, the weight of the manufacturing industry is small.
-From this, we can say that most of all regional problems are actualized in Saga.
+From this, it may be safe to say that Akita is the typical example where the almost of all regional problems is actualized.
 Okinawa suffers the worst wage situation.
 Generally, the higher (lower) the prefectures are ranked, the more positive (negative) principal component scores are detected.
 On the other hand, in the middle-class prefectures, positive and negative scores coexist.

-When an absolute value is large, features of the prefecture are determined by such a principal component, and it can be said that such a prefecture is more distinguishing than other prefectures.
-Actually, seeing the sum of the absolute values from the top, Tokyo (17.164) is the top and followed by Okinawa (9.593), Aichi (7.967), Osaka (7.573), and these prefectures reveal the character mentioned above.
+When a large absolute value of the principal component score is found, even in negative or positive value, features of the prefecture are strongly determined by that principal component, and, in this sense, it may be said that such a prefecture is more distinguishing than other prefectures.
+Actually, seeing the sum of the scores from the top, Tokyo (17.164) is the top and followed by Okinawa (9.593), Aichi (7.967), Osaka (7.573), and these prefectures reveal the character mentioned above.
 In addition, we could understand that Okinawa has a peculiar economic structure, although we cannot show the reason.